Homotopy group: Definition

 It is tempting to try to simplify the definition of homotopy groups by omitting the base points, but this does not usually work for spaces that are not simply connected, even for path-connected spaces.
 The set of homotopy classes of maps from a sphere to a path connected space is not the homotopy group, but is essentially the set of orbits of the fundamental group on the homotopy group, and in general has no natural group structure.

 A way out of these difficulties has been found by defining higher homotopy groupoids of filtered spaces and of n-cubes of spaces.
 These are related to relative homotopy groups and to n-adic homotopy groups respectively.
 A higher homotopy van Kampen theorem then enables one to derive some new information on homotopy groups and even on homotopy types.
-For more background and references, see "Higher dimensional group theory" and the references below.
+For more background and references, see and the references below.

-Homotopy groups and holes

-A topological space has a hole with a d-dimensional boundary if-and-only-if it contains a d-dimensional sphere that cannot be shrunk continuously to a single point.
-This holds if-and-only-if there is a mapping $S^d\to X$ that is not homotopic to a constant function.
-This holds if-and-only-if the dth homotopy group of X is not trivial.
-In short, X has a hole with a d-dimensional boundary, if-and-only-if $\pi_d(X) \not \cong 0$.